 You can always also print the logo, of course.

-How to Find the Apple Symbol Key on Your Keyboard
+How to Find the Apple Logo Key on Your Keyboard

 To identify the key combination that will insert the Apple logo using your keyboard: